 7. If your manuscript includes a non-Latin script (e.g., polytonic Greek or Arabic), submit the text with that script in Unicode.
-If your manuscript includes a Latin script with diacritics or any non-Latin script, accompany your manuscript with a complete manuscript in PDF.
+If your manuscript includes a Latin script with diacritics or any non-Latin script, accompany your submission with a complete manuscript in PDF.

 8. Long quotations should be printed as separate, fully indented paragraphs (without quotation marks), set off from the surrounding text by one empty line before and after the quotation.
 Short quotations (fewer than 100 words) should be inserted within paragraphs of the text and enclosed by double quotation marks.
 Short phrases transliterated in Latin script from languages that employ non-Latin scripts should be italicized (at least in their first instance, CMOS 11.75).
-Transliterations of Arabic, Chinese, Japanese, Hebrew, Russian, South Asian, and classical Greek should conform to the specifications set out by CMOS (11.71-111).
+Transliterations of Arabic, Chinese, Japanese, Hebrew, Russian, South Asian languages, and classical Greek should conform to the specifications set out by CMOS (11.71-111).
 (Note especially that classical Greek transliterations require macrons over the letters representing eta [ē] and omega [ō].)
 For other non-Latin scripts, authors should document the source for transliteration principles used in their manuscripts.

 9. Authors may quote either in translation or in the original language, depending on the point they are making.
 However, when consultation of primary sources is important for the argument, the primary source should be provided in the original language.
-Original language quotations must be accompanied by translations either immediately following the quotation or in a note.
+Original language quotations must be accompanied by translations either immediately following the quotation in the text or in a note.
 Where notes contain passages in the original language, a translation must appear in the note as well.
-If translations are not created by the author, the translator must be identified in documentation.
+If translations are created by the author, this fact must be specified, either globally or case by case.
+If translations are not created by the author, the translator must always be identified in documentation.
 Italics (not underlines) should be used for titles of books, periodicals, works of art, and short phrases in foreign languages.

-10. Notes should be confined mainly to bibliographical references and quotations.
+10. Notes should be confined mainly to documentation of references and quotations.
 Use the normal endnote feature of your word-processing program.
+Manuscripts in Microsoft Word are preferred, but any software that has an endnote feature and can be translated into Microsoft Word is acceptable.
 Bibliographical references should be given in full (except for published page ranges) in the first note where a work is mentioned.
 In subsequent notes, that work may be referred to in a shortened, but clear form.
-Immediately following a full or shortened reference to a single source, references to that source may be achieved by placing page numbers in parenthesis (CMOS 13.66, 14.34)
+Immediately following a full or shortened reference to a single source, references to that source may be transacted by placing page numbers in parenthesis (CMOS 13.66, 14.34)